Flame Analytics

 6. Organize events in your store

-Events are an excellent way to improve communication as it gives the customer a reason to visit your store.
+Events are an excellent way to improve communication with your customers as it gives the customer a reason to visit your store.
 From inviting customers to a product launch party to giving passes for VIP events- such events in your store help increase customer engagement.
 It gives you a platform to communicate everything about your brand.
 For example, a retail book store could organize events on Children’s Day to attract more customers to their bookstore.

 Communication is the bread, butter, and everything you can think of for your retail store.
-Stores that master communication with customers are the ones that survive the first few years of start-up life.
+Stores that master communication with your customers are the ones that survive the first few years of start-up life.

 In the retail environment, communication is not limited to explaining a product’s features or finding the right apparel size.
 It’s much more than that.
 When creating a communication strategy, follow a proactive approach, listen to your customers, never interrupt and avoid scripted conversations.